Geometric presentations of Lie groups and their Dehn functions: not 2-tame

 \begin{rem} To summarize the proof, the lower exponential bound is obtained by finding two functions $\alpha,\beta$ on $G_1$ such that the integral $\int\beta d\alpha$ is bounded on triangles of bounded diameter, and a sequence $(\gamma_n)$ of combinatorial loops of linear diameter such that $\int_{\gamma_n}\beta d\alpha$ grows exponentially.

 This approach actually also provides a lower bound on the homological Dehn function \cite{Ger92,BaMS,Ger} as well.
 Let us recall the definition.
 Let $G$ be a locally compact group with a generating set $S$ and a subset $R$ of the kernel of $F_S\to G$ consisting of relations of bounded length, yielding a polygonal complex structure with oriented edges and 2-faces.
-Let $A$ be a commutative ring.
-For $i=0,1,2$, let $C_i(G,A)$ be the real vector space freely spanned by the set of vertices, resp.\ oriented edges, resp.\ oriented 2-faces.
+Let $A$ denote either $\Z$ or $\R$.
+For $i=0,1,2$, let $C_i(G,A)$ be the $A$-module freely spanned by the set of vertices, resp.\ oriented edges, resp.\ oriented 2-faces.
 Endow each $C_i(G,A)$ with the $\ell^1$ norm.
 There are usual boundary operators

 satisfying $\partial_1\circ\partial_2=0$.
 If $Z_1(G,A)$ is the kernel of $\partial_1$, then it is easy to extend, by linearity, the definition of $\int_\mathbf{c}\beta d\alpha$ (from \S\ref{cst}) to $\mathbf{c}\in Z_1(G,A)$.